psycoderx/extended_lemon/README.md

 functionality, but nobody stops you from implementing the debug mode yourself.

+You can store a byte to the address `$00FF` to write that byte to the standard output.
+You can load the byte at the address `$00FF` to read from the standard input.

+To terminate the program you just need to store any value to the address `$7FFF`.

 ### XLX File Format

 XLX file is just 32KB of program memory (32768 bytes).
 XLX loads